John Fanta – Vice President, Green Bay Bullfrogs & Wisconsin Rapids Rafters

-Vieaux is entering her fourth season with the Bullfrogs and first season as the General Manager.
-Vieaux spent last season as the Corporate Accounts Manger.
+Vieaux is entering her fifth season with the Bullfrogs and second season as the General Manager.
+Vieaux spent 2016 as the Corporate Accounts Manger.
 Vieaux started her career in baseball as an intern with the Lakeshore Chinooks of the Northwoods League in 2013.
 She then worked as a Director of Fan Participation at Carroll University where she received her bachelor’s degree in Sports Management.
 Vieaux is originally from Green Bay, Wisconsin.
 In her free time, Vieaux enjoys being outdoors and spending time with family and friends.

 Austin Hansen – Assistant General Manager